Skip to content

 Allied treatments

 Some people experience relief through complementary therapies including massage, physiotherapy and psychology.
 At nib, we have a number of Extras covers that pay benefits towards these types of health services.
 And, if you’re already an nib member you’ll have access to our First Choice network of allied health professionals who have promised to deliver quality care and value for money for nib members.
-You can check exactly what your policy covers using your member account or the nib App, opens in a new tab.
+You can check exactly what your policy covers using your member account or the nib App.

 Not with nib?
 You can get a quote for Extras cover in minutes online.